RenderKit/embree/doc/src/compilation.md

 compiler.

 Now you can configure Embree using CMake.
-Create a build directory inside the Embree root directory and execute `ccmake ..` inside this build directory.
+Create a build directory inside the Embree root directory and execute `cmake ..` inside this build directory.

     mkdir build